dtudk/pythonsupport-page/docs/index.rst

 	   Our `Discord <ps-discord-invite_>`_ channel is still open for students to interact with each other.

-Welcome to the DTU student support unit!
+Welcome to the DTU Python Installation student support unit!
-We are here to help with Python installation problems related to courses at DTU.
+We are here to help you with Python installation problems related to courses at DTU.

 Our goal is to ensure that students can get a Python